heymikehaynes/crashthearcade/content/blog/home-screens-october-2024.md

 ## iPad

-**Panels**<br>The go-to app for reading digital comics and manga, Panels has been a mainstay on my iPad since it launched.
+**Panels**<br>Panels has been a mainstay on my iPad since it launched.
+It's difficult to stress just how good the app is and how much it's improved over the years.
+If you read digital comics or manga on an iPad, this app is a **must**.

 ## Widgets

-At the moment, I have a smart stack on my phone that shows me the weather, since it changes at a moment's notice here, and a calendar to keep track of my work meetings.
+Currently, I have a smart stack on my phone that shows me the weather, since it changes at a moment's notice here, and a calendar to keep track of my work meetings.
 I've dabbled in them on iPad but, at the moment, I keep things lean and mean.

 ## Wrap-up